mitalipalekar/GatesNLP/README.md

 ## Run
 Run from project root.
-Ex: `python {PROJECT_ROOT}/src/*.py` The models we provide are:
+Ex: `python {PROJECT_ROOT}/src/*.py`

+The models we provide with our evaluation script (src/evaluate.py) use the following scoring functions for each query/candidate pair:
-- Jaccard
+- Jaccard similarity index
-- TF IDF Cosine Similarity
-- TF IDF with NER Tagging
+- TF-IDF with cosine similarity
+- Confidence score from a supervised citation classifier (given a pair of paper texts, predicting if the first cites the second)

+Models in other scripts use these scoring functions:
-- BERT Cosine Similarity
+- BERT with cosine similarity (src/bert/bert_embeddings.py)
-- GloVe Word Mover's Distance
+- GloVe with cosine similarity and Word Mover's Distance (src/glove/glove_embeddings.py)
-- Supervised Neural Netowrk with Feedforward

 ## Evaluate and analyze rankings